thu-uav/SimpleFlight/README.md

 Overview of SimpleFlight.
 We begin with SysID and selective DR for quadrotor dynamics and low-level control.
 Next, an RL policy is trained in simulation to output CTBR for tracking arbitrary trajectories and zero-shot deployed directly on a real quadrotor.
 The training framework focuses on three key aspects, i.e., input space design, reward design, and training techniques, identifying five critical factors to enhance zero-shot deployment.

+## Usage
+This repo contains the simulation code for training our tracking policy.
+For running on the real Crazyflie, see the code here: .
+Weights of our tracking policy can be found in /SimpleFlight/models/deploy.pt

 ## Install

 #### 1. Download Isaac Sim (local version)